Martin Desmarais enters his ninth season at the helm of MIT’s women’s soccer program after taking over as the Engineers’ head coach in 2008.

 He first joined the program as an assistant coach in 2005.
 During this time, he has led MIT to two NEWMAC Championship titles, four consecutiuve regular season crowns and five NCAA tournament appearances, making it to the Sweet Sixteen in 2012 for the first time in program history.

 In 2015 Desmarias, who was named the NEWMAC Coach of the Year for the third time in as many years, guided MIT to the regular season title for the fourth season in a row.
 With a career record of 99-38-25, Desmarais is the program’s all-time leader in wins, winning percentage (.688) and has the most post-season victories with eight.

 Desmarais came to MIT from Framingham State University where he served as an assistant women’s soccer coach.
 Prior to joining Framingham State, Desmarais worked as a media relations assistant for the Boston Breakers of the Women’s United Soccer Association.

 A 1997 graduate of Stonehill College in North Easton, Mass., Desmarais was a member of Stonehill’s ice hockey team.
 He went on to earn a master’s degree in media studies from The Pennsylvania State University in 1999.

 Desmarais has his NSCAA Advanced National Diploma, NSCAA National Diploma, NSCAA Advanced Regional Diploma, as well as NSCAA State and Regional Goalkeeping Diploma.
-He is also a head coach with NEFC and is a member of the Boston Breakers coaching staff.
+He was tabbed NSCAA New England Coach of the Year in 2012.